 Work related learning

-As part of the PHSE course, all KS3 students complete a half term of work based around their economic wellbeing each year.
+As part of the PSHE course, all Key Stage 3 students complete a half term of work based around their economic wellbeing each year.
 Over the course of three years students will cover a range of subjects such as: recognising the difference between wants and needs, managing their pocket money, interest rates, payday loans, and local labour market information and which careers different subjects can lead to.

-Participation in a Young Enterprise programme can foster positive attitudes toward self-employment.
-At Silverdale our Business team runs the ‘Big Challenge’ competition, in which teams are given £25 put into practice a business plan to try to make as much profit as possible.
-Each Christmas sees the Enterprise fair, in which students run stalls to raise money for charity.
+Participation in a Young Enterprise programme can foster positive attitudes towards self-employment.
+At Silverdale our business team runs the ‘Big Challenge’ competition, in which teams are given £25 put into practice a business plan to try to make as much profit as possible.
+In 2018 one of our Year 10 teams won the overall prize - resulting in a trip for them to Copenhagen!
+Each Christmas sees the Enterprise Fair, in which students run stalls to raise money for charity.

 Year 11 Post-16 day

-In the winter term, Silverdale School hosts a post16, off timetable day, in which all Y11 students access a range of workshops to help them make the big decisions about their future.
-These include: how to search for and chooses courses with a representative from UCAS Progress; C.V. and cover letter writing hosted by the department for work and pensions (DWP); local labour market information with a representative from the Job Centre’s Schools Outreach (LMI); mock interviews with personnel from local businesses; a talk from the Sheffield College; advice about apprenticeships from the council’s apprenticeships service, Skills Made Easy; Sixth Form taster sessions.
+In the winter term, Silverdale School hosts a post-16, off timetable day, in which all Year 11 students access a range of workshops to help them make the big decisions about their future.
+These include: how to search for and chooses courses with a representative from UCAS Progress; CV and cover letter writing hosted by the department for work and pensions (DWP); local labour market information with a representative from the Job Centre’s Schools Outreach (LMI); mock interviews with personnel from local businesses; a talk from the Sheffield College; advice about apprenticeships from the council’s apprenticeships service, Skills Made Easy; Sixth Form taster sessions.

 C.V. writing workshops